karrot-dev/35c3-foodsaving-talk/README.md

 Built using [remark](https://github.com/gnab/remark)

 To do:
-- make presentation
 - add lots of pictures
-- have some more calls
-- add fonts and scripts locally before the talk
+- add fonts locally before the talk